witc/LoRaGenerator/README.md

 |---|---|---|--|
 | size of payload  |action flag | RFU| crc Header

+**Action Flags**
+Is used only in packet with cmd from 1 to 20!
+In another packet this field does not care.

+- 1 = only set the value
+- 2 = set and get answer back
+- 3 = only get value from LoRaGenerator
+-
 **CRC8 implementation with polynom = x7+ x6+ x4+ x2+ x0 (0xD5)**
 CRC is the same for header and whole packet